-The forestry operations will be managed in accordance with the environmental principles contained within the UK Forest Standard and the UK Woodland Assurance Scheme.

-Forest Industry Safety Accord (FISA) guidance will be followed during felling and extraction of timber.
+- 8.3.1 The forestry operations will be managed in accordance with the environmental principles contained within the UK Forest Standard (UKFS) and the UK Woodland Assurance Scheme (UKWAS). - 8.3.2 Forest Industry Safety Accord (FISA) guidance will be followed during all forest operations.

-Strategy for Forest Waste Management
+8.4 Strategy for Forest Waste Management

-The Principal Contractor shall seek to minimise production of waste by maximising the volume of material that can be sold to timber markets.
-All timber with a stem diameter greater than 7 cm should be removed from site.
-There may be some unrecoverable timber which becomes buried as brash mats are laid for forestry plant access.

-Stump waste shall be minimised by cutting stumps as close to the ground as practical.
+- 8.4.1 The Principal Contractor shall seek to minimise production of waste by maximising the volume of material that can be exported to timber markets.
+Typically, all timber with a stem diameter greater than 7 cm should be removed from site.
+There may be some unrecoverable forest material which becomes buried in the brash mats which are formed during the harvesting operation. - 8.4.2 Stump waste shall be minimised by cutting stumps as close to the ground as practical.
 Stumps and brash shall generally be left in-situ to avoid the ground disturbance associated with their removal.

-FWMP Content
+8.5 FWMP Content

-The Applicant will prepare a detailed FWMP in advance of felling works commencing on-site.
+- 8.5.1 The Applicant will prepare a detailed FWMP in advance of felling works commencing on-site.
 The FWMP will detail:

-- the felling phases to be followed;
+- the felling plans to be followed;

 - the harvesting and extraction methods to be followed;

 - a timber transport management plan;

 - methods to minimise wind blow risk;

-- · pollution prevention methods;
+- pollution prevention methods;

 - COSHH treatment;

 - pollution monitoring;

 - forestry residue management, specifically relating to brash and stumps;

 - protection of the water environment; and

 - watercourse crossing procedures.

-Pre-Construction Surveys, Protected Species and Monitoring
+9 Pre-Construction Surveys, Protected Species and Monitoring

-Pre-Construction Surveys
+9.1 Pre-Construction Surveys

-Prior to the commencement of the construction of the Proposed Development, detailed site investigations would be undertaken to inform the designers/engineers of the development components.
+9.1.1 Prior to the commencement of the construction of the Proposed Development, detailed site investigations would be undertaken to inform the designers/engineers of the development components.
 Preconstruction habitat and protected/ notable mammal surveys would be required to inform appropriate management and protection plans.
 Additional survey for protected species will be undertaken by the ECoW in tune with the locations and programme of works.
 Survey outcomes will inform the designers/engineers in selecting appropriate working methods.

-Water Quality Monitoring
+9.2 Water Quality Monitoring

-Prior to the works commencing, baseline water quality monitoring would be undertaken by an appropriately qualified and experienced independent consultant to establish the water quality prior to any interference from the works.

-This would be undertaken in accordance with the proposed water quality monitoring developed by the Principal Contractor and as detailed above.

-This water quality monitoring is to be agreed and reviewed by the applicant in advance of the works commencing to ensure that the conditions during the monitoring and the testing undertaken are representative and allow a suitable benchmark to be established.
+- 9.2.1 Prior to the works commencing, baseline water quality monitoring would be undertaken by an appropriately qualified and experienced independent consultant to establish the water quality prior to any interference from the works. - 9.2.2 This would be undertaken in accordance with the proposed water quality monitoring developed by the Principal Contractor and as detailed above. - 9.2.3 This water quality monitoring is to be agreed and reviewed by the applicant in advance of the works commencing to ensure that the conditions during the monitoring and the testing undertaken are representative and allow a suitable benchmark to be established.